 Onglyza (saxagliptin) is a medication used to lower blood sugar levels in adults with type 2 diabetes.
 The drug is also available in an extended release formulation, Kombiglyze XR (saxagliptin and metformin).
-Both are made by AstraZeneca, and both are associated with an increased risk of heart failure, death, and other side effects.
+Both are made by AstraZeneca, and both are associated with an increased risk of heart failure, heart attack, cardiovascular injury, and even death.

 The Food and Drug Administration (FDA) approved Onglyza despite concerns over possible cardiovascular risks.

 In a follow-up study performed after Onglyza was approved, it was observed that Onglyza patients, compared to a control group, were 27% more likely to be hospitalized for heart failure.
 The study also found that Onglyza users had a substantial increase in “all-cause mortality.”